isaqb-org/glossary/manuscript/3-terms-M-Z.md

 SOLID (single responsibility, open-closed, Liskov substitution, interface segregation and dependency inversion) is an acronym for some principles
 (named by [Robert C. Martin](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod)) to improve object-oriented programming and design.
 The principles make it more likely that a developer will write code that is easy to maintain and extend over time.

+For some additional sources, see [Martin-SOLID](#ref-martin-solid).

 {#term-stakeholder}
 ### Stakeholder